-- 1.1 This paper seeks approval for TTL Properties Limited (TTLP) to invest in a joint venture to create a growing long-term income steam from a portfolio of high-quality, commercial office assets with best-in-class environmental and wellbeing credentials located near central London transport interchanges.
+- 1.1 This paper seeks approval for TTL Properties Limited (TTLP) to invest in a joint venture to create a growing long-term income stream from a portfolio of high-quality, commercial office assets with best-in-class environmental and wellbeing credentials located near central London transport interchanges.
 This joint venture is a core element of TTLPs Investment Strategy.
-As well as long-term income and financial returns that can be reinvested across the portfolio, it will provide investment diversification and should enhance TTLPs environmental sustainability performance and credentials. - TTLP wishes to form a joint venture with a culturally aligned, financially strong, proven office investor / developer to bring forward suitable opportunities on TTLP's land.
-The three development sites at Bank station, Southwark station and Paddington station are the initial sites for this joint venture (the 'Seed Sites'). - 1.3 A paper is included on the Part 2 agenda which contains supplementary information that is exempt from publication by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL.
-Any discussion of that exempt information must take place after the press and public have been excluded from this meeting.
+As well as long-term income and financial returns that can be reinvested across the portfolio, it will provide investment diversification and will enhance TTLPs environmental sustainability performance and credentials. - 1.2 The opportunity comprises the Bank Over Station Development (OSD), Paddington Triangle OSD and Southwark OSD development sites (the 'Seed Sites').
+If approved, the selected partner will form a joint venture with TTLP to develop the Seed Sites.
+It is anticipated that the partner and TTLP will continue to hold the developed assets in joint venture post practical completion and leasing to benefit from the rental income.
+Additional office-led development sites may be acquired by the joint venture at a later stage. - 1.3 This paper includes an appendix which contains supplementary information that is exempt from publication by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL. - 1.4 Members of the Committee considered this item on 16 January 2023.
+The Committee agreed to defer its decision to enable matters discussed in Part 2 of that meeting to be addressed, and further agreed that authority would be sought through a Chair's Action as a decision was required before the next scheduled meeting of the Committee on 23 March 2023. - 1.5 The members of the Committee are asked to consider the proposal and provide Prof Greg Clark CBE, as Chair, with their views on or before 10am on Tuesday 14 March 2023.
+The contents of this paper and the exercise of Chair's Action will be reported to the next meeting of the Committee.